-Former NFL all-pro Marcellus Wiley hosted his Project Transition’s Champions of Change NFL Skills Camp at Crespi High School on Saturday, August 31.
+Former NFL all-pro, Marcellus Wiley, hosted his Project Transition’s Champions of Change NFL Skills Camp at Crespi High School on Saturday, August 31.

 The free camp, instructed by former NFL players, was open to youth of all ages and positions.
 The mission of the event was to teach football techniques and instill the values of teamwork, discipline, focus, and other life-lessons on the gridiron.